 1. Is the grantor or grantee liable for the documentary taxes imposed under Code Sections 12-21-310 and 12-21-380 and 12-25-10?

-2. Are deeds that convey realty from a Master in Equity to an individual or business subject to documentary taxes?
+2. Are deeds executed by a Master in Equity, which convey property to an individual or business, subject to documentary taxes?

 3. Are deeds conveying realty to and from the State of South Carolina to documentary taxes?